-Disney and Charter have reached a multi-year distribution deal
+Charter will integrate Hulu and Disney+ into its set-top boxes

 As the number of cable subscribers continues to decline with the advent of streaming, the deal offers an incentive for households who want both.
 Charter plans to integrate ESPN+, Hulu and Disney+ into its set-top boxes, which Spectrum subscribers will be able to access if they subscribe to the individual services.

-Disney's upcoming streaming service, which bundles Hulu and ESPN+, will still be an attractive option for cord-cutters.
+Disney's upcoming streaming service, which will be available in a bundle with Hulu and ESPN+, will still be an attractive option for cord-cutters.
 But cable TV is still a vital contributor to Disney's bottom line.
 By securing a carriage deal with Charter, Disney will be able to play a vital role in shaping the future of both streaming and cable TV.